-Learn More About Phase 3 of North Carolina’s COVID-19 Response
+Learn More About North Carolina’s COVID-19 Response

 Social distancing: Anyone on campus should keep at least 6 feet between themselves and any other person at all times.
 The College has marked off areas in labs and classrooms to ensure this separation.
 Students, faculty, and staff must maintain social distancing while in any hallway, except in the event of an emergency.
 Please be patient as maintaining social distancing may slow your ingress into and egress from buildings, labs, offices, and classrooms.

 Frequent cleaning of common areas and commonly touched surfaces.

 Hand sanitizer stations: The College has placed hand sanitizer stations in public spots in buildings throughout campus.
 People are encouraged to clean their hands frequently using hand sanitizer if hand-washing is not possible.
 Thorough hand-washing, using soap and water for at least 20 seconds at a time, is encouraged at regular points during the day.